-This course focuses on the study of classic and contemporary literature for children, with an emphasis on selecting and incorporating a wide variety of literature into the elementary and middle school curriculum.
+This course focuses on the study of classic and contemporary literature for children, with an emphasis on selecting and incorporating a wide variety of literature into the curricula for young children.
 This course satisfies the general education arts and humanities requirement only for students enrolled in the early childhood education associate of arts in teaching degree program.
 Three lecture hours per week.
 Prerequisite: ENG 151 with a grade of "C" or better.
 Usually offered in the fall.